 Self-sufficiency

-The amount of extroverted people I’ve met that didn’t know how to do basic things like cooking a can of baked beans has been eye-opening.
+The amount of extroverted people I’ve met who didn’t know how to do basic things like cooking a can of baked beans has been eye-opening.
 Being able to be self-sufficient is an advantage because you can look after yourself and focus on what matters (Psych Central).

 The ability to function independently of other people means other people won’t let you down and you’ll be less bothered by people letting you down.
-I used to struggle with this for a long time, although this was more to do with my borderline personality disorder than anything else.
+I used to struggle with this for a long time, although this had more to do with my borderline personality disorder than anything else.

 At work, this will mean you require less supervision than your extroverted counterparts, making you more reliable with task completion.
 This also means that your managers can trust you to finish a task rather than getting distracted by socialising (Introvert Dear).
 Being able to work in a team is also a worthwhile skill, but being trusted to work independently makes you a valuable employee.
 So take heed, extroverts.